chicio/chicio.github.io/_posts/2018-01-16-ide-refactoring-android-studio-xcode-appcode-webstorm-jetbrains.md

 ---
 layout: post
-title: "Android Studio vs XCode vs AppCode: a brief comparison about coding speed."
+title: "Android Studio vs XCode vs AppCode: a brief comparison about coding speed"
 description: "In this posts I will compare the coding speed that it is possible to achieve in some of the JetBrains IDEs and XCode, in terms of code creation and refactoring."
 date: 2018-01-16